 The key issue was that the installed ITSM tool was approximately 10 years old and, although there had been numerous attempts to refresh it over the years, it was customised beyond recognition and was generally accepted as being totally unfit for purpose.
 The biggest impact of this was that they were unable to upgrade the tool to a newer version, as it would lose all of the configuration carried out – so they could neither upgrade or move forward.

 A full IT process maturity assessment (based on ITIL®) was conducted with an independent third party to review the maturity and performance of the IT processes, as the team realised they needed to redesign the processes to align with industry best practices.

 From the output of the maturity assessment report a tool selection project was initiated.
 This not only showed LSE where it was, but also where it wanted to be – which enabled it to match its technical and functional requirements with the tools available on the market.

-There were 8 vendors identified initially and the preference was to go directly to the vendors, however based upon an external recommendation Bright Horse, as a Cherwell partner, were invited to tender based upon their implementation approach and service management experience.
+There were 8 vendors identified initially and the preference was to go directly to the vendors, however based upon an external recommendation Bright Horse, as a Cherwell partner at the time, were invited to tender based upon their implementation approach and service management experience.

 LSE wanted to ensure they were important to the supplier, and wanted to build a strong working relationship, a real partnership approach.
 The tender process began, and Chris said:

 When the potential suppliers were narrowed down to the final presentations, the fact that Bright Horse presented alongside Cherwell impressed the client as it demonstrated a strong relationship between the partner and vendor, which is not always the case.
 They presented a case with a range of flexible support options and comprehensive tool set capabilities – LSE has a cloud first policy, however after matching the requirements to the recommendations, an on-site installation option was chosen, which better served the stated objectives.